Lucca-hskDHJA/agrinho-2025/README.md

-# agrinho-2025
+# agrinho-RECUPERAÇÃO
+Entrega do milho
-Retrata a entrega do que fazer as entregas dos seus produtos para cidade
+Retrata as entregas do campo para a cidade dos produtos agricolas feito com consuta do git-hub